elhambbi/Sentiment_Analysis_of_Tweets/README.md

 ## Sentiment analysis of tweets for airlines

-The project of Statistical Learning course done in a group.
+The project of Statistical Learning.